Guidelines for Publication

 The Law Review welcomes submissions by judges, professors, practitioners, and law clerks.
 All submissions shall include a cover letter, an abstract, and must conform to the Nineteenth Edition of the Bluebook.

 The Law Review will give preference to articles between 20 and 60 law review pages in length, including text and footnotes, as the Law Review disfavors articles exceeding 100 pages.
 Electronic submissions are preferred; however, the Law Review will accept paper submissions if necessary.
-For more information, please contact our Submissions Editor, Robert McCaleb.
+For more information, please contact our Submissions Editor at .

 Students are the driving force of the Law Review.
-Each year, a number of distinguished Cleveland-Marshall students oversee the entire publication process: selecting articles submitted to the Law Review for publication; the editorial process; and, final publication of each issue of the Law Review.
+Each year, a number of distinguished CSU law students oversee the entire publication process: selecting articles submitted to the Law Review for publication, the editorial process, and final publication of each issue of the Law Review.

-Editors of the Law Review organize and implement the day-to-day operations of the Law Review, while Associates focus on editing and perfecting articles in anticipation of publication.
+Editors of the Law Review organize and implement the day-to-day operations, while Associates focus on editing and perfecting articles in anticipation of publication.
 Associates must compose a scholarly Note of publishable quality on a legal topic of their choosing.

 In order to be eligible for invitation to join the Law Review, a student must: